 Walk more by:

-- leaving the car at home and walk, bus or train;
+- leaving the car at home and making the journey to work on foot or combining with using the bus or train;

 - aiming for 30 minutes a day – or 10,000 steps if you’re using a pedometer.

-Source: Living Streets Aotearoa website.Published on Thursday, February 22nd, 2018, under Uncategorised
+Adapted from the Living Streets Aotearoa website.Published on Wednesday, February 10th, 2021, under Uncategorised